chronakis/dbcp-conn-log/README.md

 ###Requirements
 * This is project is tested with **apache tomcat 8** only.
-* It just weaves two loggin methods around the getConnection and connection.close methods of the DBCP
+* It just weaves two logging methods around the getConnection and connection.close methods of the DBCP

 ###How to use it
 ```